metricly/metricly-docs/content/integrations/agents/cloudwatch-agent/_index.md

 author: Lawrence Lane
 ---

 Use the CloudWatch agent to run faster EC2 Recommendation Reports at scale.
-This is especially useful for clients with larger environments (> # number of resources).
+This is especially useful for clients with larger environments.
 Using the CloudWatch Agent enables CloudWisdom to directly pull EC2 utilization data, such as memory utilization, directly from AWS.

 {{% notice info %}}